 - Graduates of CCM’s Music Education programs enjoy a 100% placement rate, often as school music teachers, community arts personnel, church musicians, college faculty members and students in advanced programs of study.

 - CCM’s piano faculty features two Naumburg International Piano Competition Gold Medalists: Awadagin Pratt (1992) and Soyeon Kate Lee (2010).

 - The internationally acclaimed Ariel Quartet has served as CCM’s string quartet-in-residence since 2012.
 Awarded the prestigious Cleveland Quartet Award, the Ariel Quartet directs CCM’s chamber music program and presents an annual series of concerts.
-The Quartet has extended its initial residency through 2021-22.

 - CCM is home to the innovative CSO/CCM Diversity Fellowship program, co-hosted with the Cincinnati Symphony Orchestra and funded by The Andrew W. Mellon Foundation.
 The program provides a two-year learning experience for graduate-level violin, viola, violoncello and double bass players coming from populations that are historically underrepresented in classical music.
 The program is already garnering attention among leaders throughout the music world and consists of frequent performances with the CSO, focused mentorship by professional CSO musicians, and simultaneous enrollment in a master’s or artist diploma degree program at CCM where fellows will be guided by CCM’s illustrious faculty.

 - CCM is the largest single source of performing arts presentations in the state of Ohio.
 The annual calendar boasts nearly 1,000 events, ranging from solo recitals to fully-staged opera and musical theater performances.